-Course content: Introduction to the major biophysical/structural methods, including electron microscopy, light microscopy, X-ray crystallography, NMR, mass spectrometry, molecular dynamics, circular dichroism, surface plasmon resonance, and systems biology.
+Course content: Introduction to several major biophysical/structural methods, including electron microscopy, light microscopy, X-ray crystallography, NMR, mass spectrometry, molecular dynamics, circular dichroism, surface plasmon resonance, and systems biology.
 The course will consist of both live and recorded ("online") lectures, outside reading, homework problems, "field trips" to Caltech facilities that support the various methods, a midterm and a final exam.
 The object is not for students to become practicing experts of each method, but rather to understand the basic physics behind each technique, its potential and limitations, how to understand literature reporting its application, and whether they should use it to further their own research later on.

 Prerequisites for course: BMB/Bi/Ch 170/173/174 is intended as a year-long "core" sequence for first-year Biochemistry and Molecular Biology graduate students.
 Thus while it is expected that all BMB graduate students will have just finished BMB/Bi/Ch 170, that class is not a prerequisite, and graduate students in other programs are also welcome.
 Advanced undergraduates majoring in biology or chemistry may also take the course with permission from the instructor.

 Homework policy: The homework problem or problems for each topic will become available on the web soon after each lecture.
 You may use textbooks and other resources to complete problem sets.
 You may consult with others on the problem sets, but the written work must be done independently by each student.
 Plagiarism will not be tolerated.
 All the problems from the previous week will be due before class each Tuesday.
 Late homework submitted after that time will not be accepted without a medical excuse.